MicrosoftDocs/security/compass/dart-ransomware-case-study.md

 ## The attack

 DART leverages [incident response tools and tactics](incident-response-process.md) to identify threat actor behaviors for human operated ransomware.
-Public information regarding ransomware events focuses on the end impact, but rarely highlights the details of the operation and how threat actors were able to escalate their access undetected to monetize and extort.
+Public information regarding ransomware events focuses on the end impact, but rarely highlights the details of the operation and how threat actors were able to escalate their access undetected to discover, monetize, and extort.

 Here are some common techniques that attackers use for ransomware attacks based on [MITRE ATT&CK tactics](https://attack.mitre.org/).

 :::image type="content" source="media/dart-ransomware-case-study/dart-ransomware-case-study-attack-methods.png" alt-text="Common techniques that attackers use for ransomware attacks." lightbox="media/dart-ransomware-case-study/dart-ransomware-case-study-attack-methods.png":::

 DART used Microsoft Defender for Endpoint to track the attacker through the environment, create a story depicting the incident, and then eradicate the threat and remediate.
 Once deployed, Defender for Endpoint began detecting successful logons from a brute force attack.
-Upon discovering this, DART reviewed the security data and found several vulnerable internet-facing devices using the Remote Desktop Protocol (RDP).
+Upon discovering this, DART reviewed the security data and found several vulnerable Internet-facing devices using the Remote Desktop Protocol (RDP).

 After initial access was gained, the threat actor used the Mimikatz credential harvesting tool to dump password hashes, scanned for credentials stored in plaintext, created backdoors with Sticky Key manipulation, and moved laterally throughout the network using remote desktop sessions.